Surfing the Internet with the JAWS Screen Reader

 April, 2004

-Boston-IA members experienced a rare look into the eyes of a blind computer user on April 12, at Bentley College, when Valerie Clare Haven demonstrated the JAWS screen reader and the frustrations that blind people experience when they surf the Internet.
+Boston-IA members experienced a rare look into the eyes of a blind computer user on April 12, at Bentley University, when Valerie Clare Haven demonstrated the JAWS screen reader and the frustrations that blind people experience when they surf the Internet.

 Over the last several years, Web accessibility has become an important issue, thanks to the efforts of advocacy groups such as the World Wide Web Consortium's Web Accessibility Initiative (W3C WAI), and laws such as Section 508.
 While the guidelines for accessible Web design are a good starting point for ensuring a positive user experience for all, many sighted Internet professionals have limited or no first-hand knowledge about how blind users really experience the Web.